lsst-sims/smtn-005/index.rst

 Photometry with Canon
 =====================

-XXX-There is a standard astronomy pipline for reducing the all-sky data (i.e., a random hodge-podge of scripts).
+XXX-There is a standard astronomy pipeline for reducing the all-sky data (i.e., a random hodge-podge of scripts).
 This pipeline converts each Canon cr2 file to three .fits files, runs SExtractor, and fits the coordinate system.
 Stellar magnitudes of ~2000 known bright stars are recorded along with the sky brightness measured in an anulus around each star.

 We attempted to use the stellar photometry catalog to run ubercal on the system.
 Unfortunatly, in cloudy conditions the coordinate solution fails and the stars become mis-identified.
 Ubercal is not robust against this type of error.

 Limits of Canon Photometry
 ==========================

-XXX--spot checking the results of apeture photometry,
+XXX--spot checking the results of aperture photometry,

 If we want to generate a transparency map to pass to the LSST scheduler, we need to decide on the following parameters: